-A new video launched by Campaign for Australian Aid has captured the success of ChildFund Pass It Back, an innovative Sport for Development program using rugby to increase gender equality and equip children and young people in Asia with essential life skills to overcome the challenges of poverty and inequality.
+A new video launched by Campaign for Australian Aid has captured the success of ChildFund Pass It Back, an innovative Sport for Development program using rugby to equip young people in Asia with essential life skills to overcome the challenges of poverty.

 ChildFund Australia, in partnership with Women Win and Asia Rugby, launched the initiative in Laos and Vietnam in April last year, and hopes to expand it across countries in South-East Asia.

 “The program was designed to help young people to overcome challenges, inspire positive social change and pass it back to their communities,” said ChildFund Australia CEO, Nigel Spence.

 ChildFund Pass It Back has been designed to help young people overcome challenges, inspire social change and ‘pass it back’ to their communities.

 ChildFund Australia is one of over 65 aid and development agencies represented by the Campaign for Australian Aid, a movement of people, organisations and businesses who believe aid is essential in building a fairer future for all.